maddalihanumateja/Share-With-Images/README.md

 This [issue](https://github.com/maddalihanumateja/Share-With-Images/issues/6) and its related pull-requests talk about the currently working functionality: Saying you want to send an email (desired action as input) and to whom (person as input).
 Its hardcoded for a [Gmail image](https://raw.githubusercontent.com/maddalihanumateja/Share-With-Images/master/Share%20With%20Images/Assets.xcassets/Sample%20Images/gmail.imageset/gmail.png), and [Obama image](https://raw.githubusercontent.com/maddalihanumateja/Share-With-Images/master/Share%20With%20Images/Assets.xcassets/Sample%20Images/obama.imageset/obama.jpeg).
 As an example of sequential presentation of inputs, showing the image of the gamil app first followed by obama gives a different response to the reverse case.
 Try it out.
 This can also be changed to a non-sequential presentation of inputs as well.

+A question you might have is why I'm even using AR specific libraries at all, why not just OpenCV?
+Well, they seemed to have good set of marker tracking libraries which I could easy use when developing for mobile.
+This is why I was initially interested in ARKit.
+I also had this idea of being able to create personalized AR spaces for memory-related activites (Display old photographs on the wall, preserve models of objects that hold meaning ...).
+These could, once again, use a lot of feedback from the community of older adults I planned to design this app for.
+But I definitely see potential for AR/VR in enabling shared experiences for a multigenerational userbase that includes older adults and this app is a practise exercise.

 Requirements

  - Tech: